Applewild at a Glance

 3rd Grade Computers: Grey long-sleeved t-shirt, Tan pants or skirt, Black socks or white tights, Black shoes

 Bookworms: White hooded sweatshirt, Tan pants or skirt, Black socks or white tights, Black shoes

 Viruses: Black pants, Black long-sleeved t-shirt, Black socks or white tights, Black shoes

 If you have any questions regarding ANY of the above information, please feel free to contact me at school.
 We look forward to seeing you in April!

 Fourth Recorder Ensemble & Fifth Grade Band

-In the Fourth Grade Recorder Ensemble and the Fifth Grade Beginner Band, we have been focusing on the compositions for the Winter Concert.
-I have been showing students the correct approach to prepare for a concert.
-The Ensembles have been playing with more precise notes and rhythms.
+In the Fourth Grade Recorder Ensemble and the Fifth Grade Beginner Band, we are now focusing on the compositions for the Spring Concerts.
+I have been showing students rehearsal and practice techniques to prepare for the concert.
+The compositions are more difficult than they have been in the past.
+These compositions are 2-7 part arrangements.
+Students need to trust their own reading abilities and not rely on what is being played around them.
 They have been playing the compositions with more musicality, by using different articulation and dynamics.
-The students are learning how to follow a conductor for clean beginnings and endings, and to help keep the tempos steady.
-Both ensembles are working on proper concert etiquette.
-The Fourth Grade Recorder Ensemble and the Fifth Grade Beginner Band and I are looking forward to a great Winter Concert.
+We are also reviewing how to follow a conductor for clean beginnings and endings, and to help keep the tempos steady.
+Both ensembles are reviewing proper concert etiquette.
+The Fourth Grade Recorder Ensemble and the Fifth Grade Beginner Band and I are looking forward to our Spring Concerts.